Essential Vim commands for efficient text editing

 ap around paragraph

-it inside tag block (for HTML and XML)
+it inside tag block (for HTML, JSX, etc.)

-at around tag block (for HTML and XML)
+at around tag block (for HTML, JSX, etc.)

 i{ inside {}